-(a) demand proof of and record the identity of its clients or customers, whether usual or occasional when establishing business relations or conducting cash transactions:

-transactions in particular, opening of accounts or passbooks, entering into fiduciary transactions, renting of safe deposit boxes, performing large
+(a) demand proof of and record the identity of its clients or customers, whether usual or occasional, when establishing business relations or conducting transactions, in particular opening of accounts or issuing of passbooks, entering into fiduciary transactions, renting of safe deposit boxes, or performing large cash transactions;

-(b) together with its directors, officers and employees report. promptly to the national law enforcement agencies any suspected money laundering activity related to any account held with the financial institution.
+- (b) together with its directors, officers and employees report promptly to the national law enforcement agencies any suspected money laundering activity related to any account held with the financial institution. - (2) Any financial institution or director, officer or employee of a financial institution which or who contravenes subsection (1) of this section, as applicable, commits an offence and is liable on conviction to a fine not exceeding two hundred and fifty currency points.